noreynolds/notes/docs/aws/ccp/services.md

 ### Cloudwatch with EC2

-Application and instance metrics cannot be collection without a cloudwatch agent installed on the instance.
+Application and instance metrics cannot be collected without a cloudwatch agent installed on the instance.

 * Metrics with agent provides the following measures:
     * Free memory